AdamT84/rock-paper-scissors-lizard-spock/README.md

 ##### Result

-- There are three possible outcomes for each round, a win, a loss and a tie, the user will be shown a message corrisponding to the outcome.
+- There are three possible outcomes for each round, a win, a loss and a tie, the user will be shown a message corresponding to the outcome.

     - A Win